PETRUS 2017

 Falstaff

-Dark ruby with purple reflections and a narrow bright rim.
-Intense black berry fruit with hints of juniper and liquorice, smoky-spicy background, black cherry and tangerine zest.
-Substantial pronounced fruit on the palate with silky texture, fine nougat and salty mineral notes, candied violet and also velvety.
-Ripe fruit on the finish with great freshness, a touch of strawberry jam, chocolate and liquorice.
-Already nicely developed and drinking well.
+Dark ruby red with violet reflections and a narrow pale rim.
+Intense black berry fruit with hints of juniper and liquorice, smoky-spicy background, black cherry and mandarin peel.
+On the palate, substantially pronounced fruit with silky texture, fine nougat and saline minerality notes, candied violet and also velvety.
+Ripe fruit on the finish with great freshness, a hint of strawberry jam, chocolate and liquorice.
+Already well developed and very drinkable.

 98 / 100